stjfs03/Project2/README.md

 ### Rounds

-For the final evaluation, 30 rounds of melees will be run.
+In total, there will be 30 melee simulations.
 For each of the following total hit point values there will be 5 rounds:

 * 100